taci4min/CypherTestBin/README.md

 Troubleshooting
 ---
+   #### If you get `panic: not exists jdk class!` crash
+   Please give the `jdk` folder read/write permission by typing `sudo chmod -R 777 ./jdk`.
    #### If you cannot execute the bin, try the following tips:
    *  Make sure you are operating on the root account of your computer.
 (You can do this with the command “su” and entering your password.
    If you have not created a root password yet, “su passwd” will help you set a password to your root account.)
-   * Execute command “sudo chmod -R 777.” when your current directory path is at “../CypherTestBin/”
+   * Execute command “sudo chmod -R 777 .” when your current directory path is at “../CypherTestBin/”
    * Execute “sudo rm -rf chaindb” to delete the database.
 Then, regenerate the database by executing “./cypher -–datadir chaindb  init ../genesis.json”
    * Execute shell "./urestart.sh" can delete database automic,and restart directly.As soon as you finding the chainId is different from previous chaindId which is checked through executing

-   #### If you get `panic: not exists jdk class!` crash
-   Please give the `jdk` folder read/write permission by typing `sudo chmod -R 777 ./jdk`.
    *  Make sure you are operating on the root account of your computer.
 (You can do this with the command “su” and entering your password.
    If you have not created a root password yet, “su passwd” will help you set a password to your root account.)
    * Execute command “sudo chmod -R 777 .” when your current directory path is at “../CypherTestBin/”